mikebway/hugo-site/README.md

 ## Photograph Content is Stored Separately

 Being a responsive web site design for displaying photographs, [mikebroadway.com](http://mikebroadway.com) contains hundreds of megabytes of image files.
-Being to bulky, the photographs themselves are not contained in this source code repository; [`.gitignore`](/.gitignore) excludes the `/static/images` directory.
+Being too bulky, the photographs themselves are not contained in this source code repository; [`.gitignore`](/.gitignore) excludes the `/static/images` directory.

 ## License